shutterstock_590776631.jpg

 Enter Sadmen Rating: 8.55833

-2. Metallica - Ride The Lightning (1984)
+9. Metallica - Ride The Lightning (1984)

 Steve: After the brutality of Kill ‘Em All, here came the refinement, the elevation of Metallica from thrash to something quite different, and astonishingly accomplished.

-Top Rated Tracks: For Whom the Bell Tolls, Fade to Black, Creeping Death
+Top Rated Tracks: Fade to Black, For Whom the Bell Tolls, Creeping Death

 Enter Sadmen Rating: 8.56250